mssalkhalifah/CS15-Sorting-Algorithms-project/README.md

 # CS15-Sorting-Algorithms-project
-This is a university project for testing sorting algorithms
+This is an undergraduate university project for testing sorting algorithms